 Another controversial subject is that of widowhood and the act of sati (forcing a wife to walk into the cremation fire of her deceased husband).
 Like other religions Hinduism considers suicide a sin.
 Sati is not described or supported in any text and is a relatively new and unethical practice.
 Just the opposite, Rig Veda 10:18:8-9 tells women to rise up if their husband is deceased and to charge on with their lives.

 Those who attempt to link sati to Hinduism usually reference two stories.
 One account is of a woman named Sati who killed herself because her father didn’t support her marriage to Shiva.
 Sati was not a widow as Shiva was alive when she took her life.
 Thinking that this is about a woman being forced to burn because of a dead spouse is inaccurate.
 The second story mentioned earlier was where Sita asks the Earth to swallow her up because Rama rejected her.
 Rama was not deceased and Sita had two children – how this is connected to a widow dying for her departed husband doesn’t make quite make sense.
-In addition the Ramayana tells of Rama’s father who died yet his mother carried on.
+In addition the Ramayana tells of Rama’s father who died – yet Rama’s mother decided to carry on living.
 Later in the Ramayana, a king by name of Vali is killed and his grieving wife Tara declares that she prefers death over widowhood.
-Rama and Hanuman convince Tara not to commit suicide.
+Rama and Hanuman intervene and convince Tara not to commit suicide.
 Likewise in the Mahabharata, Krishna intervenes to prevent Uttara, the grieving wife of deceased soldier Abhimanyu, not take her own life.
-In addition Kunti the widowed mother of the Pandavas, stayed alive after her husband’s death and played an active matriarchal role in advising her sons.
+And Kunti, the widowed mother of the Pandavas, stayed alive after her husband’s death and played an active matriarchal role in advising her sons.
 Rig Veda 10:40:8 asks for widows and worshipers to be protected daily which contradicts the belief that Hinduism calls for widows to be shunned and mistreated.

 Violence against women

 The highest ideal and duty preached in Hinduism is ahimsa or non-violence towards all beings.
 This doesn’t mean blind pacifism in the face of danger.
 It simply means that violence should only be used as a last resort (ie. in self defense against another violent attacker).
 This concept is repeated in the Bhagavad Gita, the Yoga Sutras, the Upanisads, and numerous other texts.
-Anyone claiming that Hindu sastras support violence towards women is challenging the divine laws on ahimsa.
+Anyone claiming that the Hindu tradition supports violence towards women is challenging the divine laws on ahimsa.

 Part 2: Hindu women as priests, yoginis, saints, and warriors